 In 1756, the regiment consisted of 5 grenadier companies or 539 men.
 In 1757, it counted 8 companies formed in 2 battalions, as part of the Saxon auxiliary corps in the French service.

 - 1750: received the name Kurprinzessin (Princess Elector)

 - 1756: Colonel von Flemming (became general inspector of the infantry in 1768)

 Service during the War

 In 1758, to avoid further contact with the Prussians, the reformed regiment marched through southern Germany and assembled in Strasbourg by July.
-On September 3 1758, it was part of the Saxon contingent, under the command of prince Xaver, who encamped at Castrop, 15 km from Recklinghausen, on his way to make a junction with the French army of the marquis de Contades in Westphalia.
-The contingent made this junction around mid September.
-As part of Chevert's corps, it reinforced Soubise's army in Hesse.
+On September 3 1758, it was part of the Saxon contingent, under the command of Prince Xaver, who encamped at Castrop, 15 km from Recklinghausen, on his way to make a junction with the French army of the Marquis de Contades in Westphalia.
+The contingent made this junction around mid-September.
+As part of Chevert's corps, it reinforced Soubise's army in Hessen.
 On October 10 1758, it first saw action at the battle of Lutterberg where its determined attacks decided the day for the French army.
 On October 20, the Saxon regiments rejoined Contades at Werl.